dbalsom/fluxfox/README.md

 ## Visualization

 fluxfox can produce a graphical visualization of a disk image if the image is of bitstream resolution or higher, and includes MFM-encoded data.
-Currently, the only supported image that meets this requirement is PRI, but this should expand over time.
+This currently encompasses PRI and MFM disk image formats.

 Visualization requires the `viz` feature to be specified.

 An included example, `imgviz`, is a command-line utility that can produce a visualization and save it to PNG.

-The following command will run `imgviz` and produce a 1024x1024 pixel visualization with 4x supersampling:
+The following command will run `imgviz` and produce a 1024x1024 (or 2048x1024) resolution visualization with 4x
+supersampling:

 ```
-run -p imgviz -- --size=1024 --ss=4 -i "input_image.pri" -o="output.png"
+run -p imgviz -- -r=1024 --ss=4 -i "input_image.pri" -o="output.png"
 ```

+The image will be square with a single disk surface if the image is single-sided.
+Otherwise, both sides of the disk will be rendered side by side.

 Run with the `-h` parameter to see more command-line options.